MicrosoftDocs/quantum-docs-pr/articles/concepts/Glossary.md

 ## Operation

 The basic unit of quantum execution in Q#.
 It is roughly equivalent to a function in C, C++ or Python, or a static method in C# or Java.
-For more information, see [Operation and function types](xref:microsoft.quantum.language.type-model#operation-and-function-types).
+For more information, see [Operations and functions](xref:microsoft.quantum.guide.operationsfunctions).

 ## Operator application